F.E.A.R. Extraction Point: Development

 Extraction Point was announced for Microsoft Windows in early May 2006, with TimeGate Studios working on development.
 Due to uncertainty regarding rights (Monolith Productions, who made the base game, had been purchased by Warner Bros.
 Games and owned the rights to the intellectual property and characters, but Vivendi Games, who had published the base game, still owned the name F.E.A.R.), it was stated in a press release that the plot for Extraction Point had been approved by Monolith and was in line with their own plans for a full sequel, which they had announced in February.

 The game was first shown at E3 in May 2006.
 In August, publisher Sierra Entertainment revealed that due to the release of F.E.A.R.
 Combat (the base game's standalone multiplayer mode, which was available for free), there would be no multiplayer component to Extraction Point.
 In September, a demo was released.

 During the promotion of the game, producer Tim Hall explained that in making Extraction Point, the designers were keen to address some of the common criticisms of the base game.
 With this in mind, there is greater enemy variety and more varied environments.
 Hall explained that because one of the main criticisms of the first game was that the levels were too repetitive and enclosed, the team had ensured to include more aesthetically varied environments, especially large outdoor sections.
 He clarified, "we wanted to not only give the player more of the fun factor of F.E.A.R. but also to address any criticisms that players had - yes we have heard the office layout one a million times - so we changed things up a little.
 With Extraction Point we not only have that same fun close quarters combat but we have also added in some much larger areas for some fun ranged combat as well."

 The game's Xbox 360 announcement came in July 2007, accompanying the announcement of Perseus Mandate, with both expansions bundled together and released under the name F.E.A.R.
 Files.
 Originally, the plan was to release it on both PlayStation 3 and Xbox 360, but the PlayStation version was cancelled.
 As well as the two standalone expansions, F.E.A.R.
-Files also includes seven new instant action maps and five new multiplayer maps.
+Files also includes eight new instant action maps and five new multiplayer maps.

 The complete F.E.A.R. series was released on Steam in July 2012, with the Platinum Collection only available as part of the bundle.
 The Platinum Collection was released on GOG.com in February 2015.
 In November 2021, the F.E.A.R. franchise, including F.E.A.R.
 Files, was added to Microsoft's backward compatibility program, making the games playable on the Xbox One and Xbox Series X/S.